A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: A Special Case: Approximating the Continuity Equation Model

 By the Cauchy-Schwarz inequality we have $|K(\textbf{u})|^{2}\leq 2\|B\textbf{u}-c\|^2_{L^2}\|f\nabla\cdot \textbf{u}\|^{2}_{L^2}$.
 Thus,

-Heuristically arguing, we can take motivation from (\ref{ceapprox}) and adopt a two phase strategy where we first determine the minimizer of $J_{\text{HS}}$ and use this minimizer as an initial condition in the evolutionary PDE associated with (\ref{fun}).
-Although our model is not derived by a rigorous fluid mechanics, we still demonstrate that our results closely approximate the physics based models for this particular choice of the functions $\phi$ and $\psi$.
-The first step is to show the equivalence of the variational problem with the associated saddle point problem, see \cite[Chapter 3]{glowinski} for further discussions.
+Heuristically arguing, we can take motivation from (\ref{ceapprox}) and adopt a two-phase strategy where we first determine the minimizer of $J_{\text{HS}}$ and use this minimizer as an initial condition in the evolutionary PDE associated with (\ref{fun}).
+Although our model is not derived by rigorous fluid mechanics, we still demonstrate that our results closely approximate the physics-based models for this particular choice of the functions $\phi$ and $\psi$.
+The first step is to show the equivalence of the variational problem with the associated saddle point problem, see \cite[Chapter 3]{glowinski} for further discussions. \begin{lemma} $(\textbf{u},\lambda)$ is a saddle point of (\ref{auglag3}) iff $\textbf{u}$ solves the variational problem (\ref{varp1})-(\ref{cons1}). \end{lemma} Observe that the augmented Lagrangian (\ref{auglag3}) can be reformulated as